25 Species That Have Made Amazing Comebacks

 5. Robbins’ Cinquefoil

-U.S.D.A.
+You can only find these flowers in one very specific place. / U.S.D.A.
 Forest Service, White Mountain National Forest, Wikimedia//Public domain

 Noted for its yellow flowers, Robbins’s cinquefoil (Potentilla robbinsiana) is an attractive, perennial plant that’s only found in New Hampshire’s White Mountains and Franconia Ridge.
 Collectors once harvested the cinquefoil in excessive numbers and careless backpackers trampled many more to death.
 In response, the U.S. Fish and Wildlife Service re-routed hiking trails away from the flower’s wild habitats.
 This, along with a breeding program, rescued the Robbins' cinquefoil from the brink of extinction.

-6. The American alligator
+6. The American Alligator

 With its population sitting at an all-time low, the American alligator was recognized as an endangered species in 1967.
-Working together, the Fish and -Wildlife Service and governments of the southern states took a hard line against gator hunting while also keeping tabs on free-ranging alligator populations.
+Working together, the Fish and Wildlife Service and governments of the southern states took a hard line against gator hunting while also keeping tabs on free-ranging alligator populations.
 In 1987, it was announced that the species had made a full recovery [PDF].

 Due to its oil-rich blubber, the northern elephant seal became a prime target for commercial hunters.
 By 1892, some people were beginning to assume that it had gone extinct.
 However, in 1910, it was discovered that a small group—consisting of fewer than 100 seals—remained on Guadalupe Island.
 In 1922, Mexico turned the landmass into a government-protected biological preserve.
 From a place of security, that handful of pinnipeds bred like mad.
-Today, every single one of the 160,000 living northern elephant seals on planet Earth are that once-small group’s descendants.
+Today, every single one of the 160,000 living northern elephant seals on Earth are that once-small group’s descendants.

-8. The humpback whale
+8. The Humpback Whale

 9. The Fin Whale

 Commercial whaling decimated global populations of fin whales, the second-largest species of baleen whale on Earth.
-In the 1970s, international coalitions banned fin whale hunting in the Southern Hemisphere and the North Pacific, and legal catches were reduced in the North Atlantic in the 1990.
+In the 1970s, international coalitions banned commercial fin whale hunting in the Southern Hemisphere and the North Pacific, and legal catches were reduced in the North Atlantic in the 1990.
 Though three countries—Norway, Iceland, and Japan—continue to hunt whales for oil and meat, the IUCN reported in 2018 that the fin whale population has doubled since the 1970s.

 10. The White Rhino